ShaishavShah04/updated-personal-site/outstatic/content/pages/home.md

 # Shaishav Shah

-*A* `problem solver` *who happens to know* `programming` end-to-end solutions.
+*A* `problem solver` *who happens to be* a `software developer`.
 I'm interested in data-driven applications — particularly their impact on non-tech industries.